HOUSEMADE COCKTAIL INGREDIENTS

 Add 1 tsp ground cinnamon, 1/2 tsp ground cardamom, 1/4 tsp ground ginger, if available, and a dash of ground allspice; simmer lightly for a few minutes to infuse before cooling.
 Strain out any solids before storing in the refrigerator.

-To make a tea-infused syrup, brew the tea first, then add sugar to make it a syrup.
+To make a tea-infused syrup, brew the tea first, then add sugar to make it a simple syrup.
 Brewing times vary depending on tea type – follow instructions for tea, and adjust from there.

-Basic Recipe 1 cup water, 1½ cup white sugar and 2-8 tea bags of desired tea type (you’re aiming for a concentrated tea).
-Heat water to boiling, then remove from heat and steep tea.
+Basic Recipe 1 cup water, 1½ cup white sugar and 2-8 tea bags of desired tea type (you’re aiming for a concentrated tea here).
+Heat water to boiling, then remove from heat and steep tea according to the tea’s recommendations.
 Remove tea bags, then add sugar, stir well and bring to a low simmer, stirring often.
 Simmer for 1 minute, then remove from heat and cool completely.
 Store in refrigerator for up to 1 month.

 Some of the types of tea we’ve used: